-The topic of free will is one that I hear frequently debated and discussed in on-line forums, and occasionally in person.
+The topic of free will is one that I hear frequently debated and discussed in online forums, and occasionally in person.
 What is the nature of free will?
 Some will hold that free will is simply an illusion.
 Others accept that humans do have some real, but limited, ability to make actual free choices.
 But this second group will disagree on the role of free will in salvation.
 Can a person choose to accept Christ as savior?
 Or does God make the choice for them?

 This article will look briefly at the different views of free will and then will see how well they line up with the extensive example of Israel in the Old Testament.
-What kind of free will, if any, did Israel and the Israelites exhibit.
+What kind of free will, if any, did Israel and the Israelites exhibit?

 Free will has to do with the ability to make choices.
 Can I freely choose to do one thing over another?
 Or is my seeming ability to make choices really just an illusion?
 There are some who hold to determinism, that free will is only an illusion.
-That would seem to include many, if not most atheists.
+That would seem to include many, if not most, atheists.
 But it also includes some believers.
-However the majority of believers will accept that we have at least some limited form of free will.
+However, the majority of believers will accept that we have at least some limited form of free will.

 There are two primary schools among those who accept the reality of free will.
-Libertarian free will is the view that we can make choices other than the one we actually made.
+Libertarian free will is the view that we can make choices other than the ones we actually made.
 Compatibilism, on the other hand, views free will as being in some way compatible with divine determinism.
 That God works in our lives in such a way that we always freely choose to do what he wants us to.
 I fail to see any real distinction between compatibilism and divine determinism.
 But it is held by many.

 Free Will and Salvation

 But of more interest to me in this article is one specific action that may or may not be freely taken by mankind.
 Is it possible for a person to freely choose to accept Christ as savior, and just as freely reject him?
 Or is that a decision that rests solely in the hands of God?
-Many on both sides of the free will debate would both agree that apart from the activity of the Holy Spirit no one would be saved.
+Many on both sides of the free will debate would agree that apart from the activity of the Holy Spirit, no one would be saved.

 But the nature of that activity is disputed.
 On the one hand are those who say that the Holy Spirit enables human will to be able to freely choose or reject.
 On the other hand are those who say that God first regenerates the human person, apart from any desire or choice by the individual, and then works in them in such a way as to guarantee that the person freely chooses to accept Christ as savior.